pdx-cs-sound/synthkit/README.md

 * [ ] Re-entrant MIDI to support multiple separate MIDI sources.

+* [ ] Support for non-key sample playing in mixer.

 * [ ] Multiple formats and styles of sample (currently hardcoded to 48000 sps, 1 channel, 16-bit samples).